MaelDieudonne/MLOps/README.md

 - ***Dashboard*** to present synthetic information on each movie.
 - ***User management system*** to mirror a professional environment.

-The dashboard can be accessed [here](https://movie-reviews-tracker.lab.sspcloud.fr/)
+The dashboard can be accessed [here](https://movie-reviews-tracker.lab.sspcloud.fr/) and the API [there](https://api-movie-reviews-tracker.lab.sspcloud.fr/).

 Checklist:
 - This project is hosted on GitHub, and development has been organized in separate branches.